 About Synthetic Strands

-For example, you can threat the more expensive synthetic with a low to medium heat.
+For example, you can treat the more expensive synthetic with low to medium heat.
 This is something that you could not do before.
 So, synthetic extensions have been getting better and high-quality ones look pretty decent, whether they have reached the quality of real human hair is questionable.

 About Real Hair

 Let’s move onto human hair.
 Genuine hair will last longer, you can dye it, bleach, tone, curl, or treat using any reasonable temperature.
 In addition to that, real hair will always blend better with your own.
 The simple fact that it’s real makes all the difference in the world.
 No one will ever suspect that you’re wearing extensions if they’re Remy.
 Synthetic hair on the other hand is fake and that’s why it’s also much harder to blend.

 Like with synthetic locks, different types of human hair are different in quality.
 Standard human strands are of medium quality and look good.
 However, factories will treat them with special chemicals to remove cuticles.
 Afterward, workers will coat the damaged with a silicone base.

 That does reduce tangling, but not in the long run!
 Those extensions will be prune to tangling and quick damage the moment silicone coating disappears.
 A handful of washes and it’s done.
 We call high-quality human hair Remy.
 For strands to be called Remy, cuticles should stay intact.
 Factories must also align hair in the same direction to reduce tangling, but that’s something only a few will ever do.
 To create genuine Remy extensions, factories must only use the best hairs.
 Essentially, it is a staple of quality in the world of extensions.